• News

 < Back to News & insights

 Capital Gains Tax (CGT) – A major focus of the budget is likely to be Capital Gains Tax.
 Experts predict the Chancellor may raise the rates to align them more closely with Income Tax rates.
-This adjustment would primarily affect wealthier individuals with investments or property, aiming to increase revenue by taxing gains more heavily.
-As a result, those in higher income brackets may need to rethink their investment strategies to navigate potential increases in CGT.
+This would mainly affect wealthier individuals with investments or property.
+It would increase revenue by taxing gains more heavily.
+As a result, higher earners may need to rethink their investment strategies.
+They may need to plan for potential increases in CGT.

 Inheritance Tax (IHT) – Changes to the Inheritance Tax are also expected, with potential reductions in exemptions or adjustments to reliefs.
-These revisions would mainly target larger estates, encouraging wealthier households to contribute more in taxes.
-This approach aligns with Labour’s strategy of focusing tax increases on wealthier individuals while keeping income and corporate taxes stable for most people.
+These changes would mainly target larger estates.
+They would encourage wealthier households to contribute more in taxes.
+This reflects Labour’s strategy of targeting wealthier individuals.
+Income and corporate taxes are expected to remain stable for most people.

 Employers National Insurance – Before the general election, an increase to National Insurance Contributions (NICs) wasn’t expected, as Labour had ruled it out in their manifesto.
 However, rumours suggest the Chancellor may raise employers’ NICs from 13.8% to 14.8%, potentially bringing in £8-9 billion for the Treasury.
-Although this increase doesn’t technically conflict with the manifesto (which pledged not to raise taxes on workers), experts, including the Office for Budget Responsibility (OBR), warn that higher employer NICs could lead to lower pay rises for employees or businesses passing on cost increases as increased prices for consumers.
+This increase does not technically conflict with the manifesto.
+However, experts, including the Office for Budget Responsibility (OBR), warn it could have wider effects.
+Higher employer NICs may lead to lower pay rises or higher prices for consumers.

-Fuel Duty – There’s growing expectation that fuel duty may rise for the first time in 13 years, potentially adding costs for motorists and businesses and acting as an indirect tax for working people.
-The increase could also be interpreted as an incentive to shift toward electric vehicles by making traditional fuel more costly.
+Fuel Duty – Fuel duty may rise for the first time in 13 years.
+This could increase costs for motorists and businesses.
+It may also act as an indirect tax on working people.
+This may also encourage a shift toward electric vehicles.
+Traditional fuel would become more expensive.

 Pensions – There is considerable concern about the tax-free pension withdrawal threshold.
 Currently, savers who are 55 and over don’t incur any tax when they withdraw 25% of their pension pot, if it is up to the amount of £268,275.
 If rumours and predictions are true, the Treasury could drop this threshold to £100,000.